Sarah Dines: Parliamentary career

+In June 2023 Dines complained unsuccessfully to the press regulator IPSO about claims made in Matthew Parris's Notebook column in January 2023 that Boris Johnson wanted to stand for election in her own constituency of Derbyshire Dales.

+On 7 August 2023, Dines appeared on BBC Radio 4's Today Programme speaking about the migrant crisis.
+She said that for "operational reasons" she could not give specific details about when the first asylum seekers would be boarding the refitted accommodation barge Bibby Stockholm but that it would be "pretty soon".
+Questioned further by Mishal Husain on whether Ascension Island was a potential alternative to Rwanda she said "You wouldn't expect me to go through those discussions, they're individual cases".
+Dines also said that those coming into Britain by unauthorised means "can't expect to stay in a four-star hotel".
+Dines appearance on Radio 4's Today programme was described as 'word salad nonsense' by Gavin Esler and Kevin Maguire said that Dines's answers suggested that 'she was scraped from the bottom of a barrel by Sunak".

 Dines is a member of numerous All-Party Parliamentary Groups, including Policing and Security, Environment, Pacific Islands and Norfolk Island, Sovereign Defence Manufacturing Capability, Legal and Constitutional Affairs, Farming, Peak District, Trade and Export Promotion, Rural Business, Small and Micro Business, Caribbean, Commonwealth, Ireland and the Irish in Britain, Social Media, Women in Parliament and Endometriosis.
 She is a member of the British-Irish Parliamentary Assembly.

 Dines has a particular interest in the Armed Forces and veterans and is a member of the Armed Forces, Armed Forces Covenant and Veterans All-Party Parliamentary Groups.

-Political beliefs

-Dines is on the centre-right of the Conservative Party.
+Dines is on the right of the Conservative Party and supported Liz Truss's election as leader.
 She is a supporter of the Blue Collar Conservatism group in Parliament, which exists to "champion working people".
-In her maiden speech, Dines stated: "My politics are simple: I am instinctively cautious of the encroachment of the state into the lives of everyday people."

-She has been a long-time Eurosceptic, and was listed as such when she was the Conservative candidate in East Belfast.
-She supported Brexit in the 2016 EU membership referendum, and is a member of the European Research Group.

-During the 2019 general election campaign she said that her priorities were to "get Brexit done", preserving the environment and better digital connectivity within the constituency.
-She declared herself to be "passionately committed to the countryside and the environment".
-She stated that "people need to vote blue to be green."